 What is your favorite hop?
 Why?

 Willamette, Mt.
-Hood, and Cascade are the three.
-All are versatile and light on the tongue with an impeccable aroma/flavor.
-Not to say Chinook or Simcoe don't make an amazing IPA.
+Hood and Cascade are the three.
+All are versatile and light on the tongue with an impeccable aroma and flavor.
+Not to say Chinook or Simcoe don’t make an amazing IPA either.

 Do you have a favorite or house yeast?
 What qualities do you like about that yeast?

 California Ale, Pacific Ale, or Euro Blend are used in most of my beers because they let both malt and hops shine.
-Belgian varieties are my favorite to play around with (I am currently fermenting one with Belgian Ardennes and a lambic blend porter).
+Belgian varieties are my favorite to play around with, and I am currently fermenting one with Belgian Ardennes and a lambic blend porter.

-If you could serve your homebrew to someone famous, who would it be and what would you give her/him?
+If you could serve your homebrew to someone famous, who would it be and what would you give him/her?

-- It is from Mr. P's books that I learned to brew.
-It would be the least I could do to give thanks for such an influence in my life.
+I would share my Vanilla Cream Ale with Charlie Papazian.
+It is from Mr. Papazian’s books that I learned how to brew.
+It would be the least I could do to give thanks for such an influential person in my life.

-Can you send a picture or two of some labels you've created for your homebrew?
+Do you have any labels you’ve created for your homebrew?

 No cool labels to date, I use name tags.
 “Hello My Name Is Jumpin’ Juniper”